 Melnik Wine Region

-Bansko: A Mountain Escape
+Bansko: The Mountain Escape

 In winter, Bansko is Bulgaria’s largest and busiest ski resort.
 In summer, it’s a popular base for hiking trips and outdoor activities.

-Holy Trinity Church: Step into the central courtyard to see this 1835 monumental stone church.
+What to See in Bansko: Visit the Holy Trinity Church.
 On the outside, it looks like a small fortress, while the interior is beautifully decorated with brilliant wall paintings and a beautifully carved iconostasis.
+In the evening, enjoy traditional Bulgarian food in the old town taverns, known as mehanas.

 Sofia: Bulgaria's Layered Capital